-- Ron Washington, citing a personal matter, surprisingly resigned as manager of the Texas Rangers on Friday, the team announced.

 "Today, I have submitted my resignation from the job I love -- managing the Rangers -- in order to devote my full attention to addressing an off-the-field personal matter," Washington said in a statement.
 "As painful as it is, stepping away from the game is what's best for me and my family."

-The Rangers have the worst record in baseball this season at 53-87 and are 31½ games back in the AL West entering Friday's games.
+The Rangers have the worst record in baseball this season at 53-88 and are 32½ games back in the AL West after Friday night, when they fell 7-5 to the Seattle Mariners for their seventh straight loss.

 General manager Jon Daniels said Washington's resignation is "not drug-related."